netbox-community/cookiecutter-netbox-plugin/docs/tutorial.md

 # Tutorial

-???
-Note
-    Did you find this article confusing? **Edit this file** and pull a request!

 To start with, you will need [GitHub](https://github.com/), [PyPI](https://pypi.org) and [TestPyPI](https://test.pypi.org/).
 If you don't have one, please follow the links to apply one before you get started on this tutorial.